 This delicate and often taboo subject of male intimacy is navigated by experts in the field.
 Michael Kimmel is a sociologist at SUNY Stonybrook and author of more than twenty books on men and masculinity.
 He provides unique insight from his study of how men relate to each other and the obstacles to men connecting with each other.
 Alan Frow is a pastor in Southern California who teaches and speaks to men around the world in a variety of cultures.
 Frow offers a profound perspective of intimacy that exposes some of the hidden insecurities that lie beneath the fragile masculine façade.
 As these five friendships unfold, our experts discuss the complex relational pressures acting on men and reveal the increasing importance of confronting these issues.

 Men need men, it’s just that we don’t talk about it.
 Five Friends is a ground-breaking documentary that forces the conversation and explores what it means for men to be loving, transparent, vulnerable and even intimate with each other.

 Erik Santiago – Writer/Producer/Director

-Erik is a writer-producer-director-husband-minister and father of the three cutest kids on the planet.
+Erik is a filmmaker and pastor in Southern California.
+Husband of one, father of three.
 He began his career in advertising at the Fallon agency in Minneapolis where he produced television commercials for a range of household names including BMW, Time Magazine, Miller Lite and United Airlines.

 In 1999 Erik started a company on the east coast specializing in media communications consulting for major corporations.
 His company’s clients included GE, Pepsi, International Paper, GAP, Gillette and The White House.
 After having overseen product launches, publicity campaigns and large-scale events in sporting arenas, Erik started Los Angeles-based Captive Pictures to produce entertainment.
 Also a teaching pastor at Southlands Church in Brea, California, his passion for the power of story is an integral part of what moves his work.